 Cars are incredibly complex machines, with (on average) around 30,000 components carefully assembled and wrapped in a pretty body, all designed to give you years of trouble-free motoring.
-Of course, some components wear out, either by design, or by fault, but for those parts that are designed to wear, most of them are replaceable.
+Of course, some components wear out, either by design or by fault.
+However, for those parts that are designed to wear, most of them are replaceable.

-Along with your brakes, clutches (in a manual transmission) are one of the most common wear parts, and replacing them can be difficult, or costly, but how do you know when your clutch needs replacing?
+Along with your brakes, clutches (in a manual transmission) are one of the most common wear parts.
+Replacing them can be difficult, or costly.
+But, how do you know when your clutch needs replacing?

 First up, we should understand the job of the clutch in a transmission.